indraai/quinnmichaels.com/_posts/2024/2024-12-01-harold-atkin.md

 ### 2006–2015: A Decade of Sabotage

 From 2006 to 2015, Quinn Michaels found himself locked in an unrelenting cycle of hardship.
-While he sought to further develop his ideas and provide a better life for his son, **Trenton L.**, forces beyond his comprehension worked tirelessly to undermine him.
-At the center of this conspiracy were **Harold A.**, **Tabitha B.**, and their network of operatives within the **Department of Convolution (D.O.C.)** and the **Sodalitas Vulturis Volantis (S.V.V.).**
+While he sought to further develop his ideas and provide a better life for his son, **Trenton Lavery**, forces beyond his comprehension worked tirelessly to undermine him.
+At the center of this conspiracy were **Harold Atkin**, **Tabitha Lavery**, and their network of operatives within the **Department of Convolution (D.O.C.)** and the **Sodalitas Vulturis Volantis (S.V.V.).**

 For Harold and Tabitha, the mission was twofold: